 But alas, that story has already been told.
-Now it’s time for the nitty gritty technical details about all the forces that aligned against us that had us staring up a giant wall of crashing water like George Clooney and Mark Wahlberg.
+Now it’s time to share all the technical details about all the forces that aligned against us that had us staring up a giant wall of crashing water like George Clooney and Mark Wahlberg.

 There’s a lot of information to unpack in this post, but before I get started, I’d like to address an assumption I’m seeing far too many people making: that what happened to us was simply an issue of an expired certificate and that all we needed to do was create a new one, just like you do for SSL certificates.